iamtodor/data-science-interview-questions-and-answers/README.md

 Moreover, data transformation (e.g. log transformation) may help if data have a noticeable tail.
 When outliers related to the sensitivity of the collecting instrument which may not precisely record small values, Winsorization may be useful.
 This type of transformation (named after Charles P. Winsor (1895–1951)) has the same effect as clipping signals (i.e. replaces extreme data values with less extreme values).
 Another option to reduce the influence of outliers is using mean absolute difference rather mean squared error.

 For model building, some models are resistant to outliers (e.g. tree-based approaches) or non-parametric tests.
 Similar to the median effect, tree models divide each node into two in each split.
 Thus, at each split, all data points in a bucket could be equally treated regardless of extreme values they may have.

+## 12. In unsupervised learning, if a ground truth about a dataset is unknown, how can we determine the most useful number of clusters to be?
+The elbow method is often the best place to state, and is especially useful due to its ease of explanation and verification via visualization.
+The elbow method is interested in explaining variance as a function of cluster numbers (the k in k-means).
+By plotting the percentage of variance explained against k, the first N clusters should add significant information, explaining variance; yet, some eventual value of k will result in a much less significant gain in information, and it is at this point that the graph will provide a noticeable angle.
+This angle will be the optimal number of clusters, from the perspective of the elbow method, It should be self-evident that, in order to plot this variance against varying numbers of clusters, varying numbers of clusters must be tested.
+Successive complete iterations of the clustering method must be undertaken, after which the results can be plotted and compared.
+DBSCAN - Density-Based Spatial Clustering of Applications with Noise.
+Finds core samples of high density and expands clusters from them.
+Good for data which contains clusters of similar density.

+## 13. Define variance
+Variance is the expectation of the squared deviation of a random variable from its mean.
+Informally, it measures how far a set of (random) numbers are spread out from their average value.
+The variance is the square of the standard deviation, the second central moment of a distribution, and the covariance of the random variable with itself.
+Мера разброса значений случайной величины относительно её математического ожидания.
+Var(X) = E[(X - m)^2], m=E[X]